Kobzol/cargo-remark/README.md

 | `--external` | (unset)                                         | Visualize remarks from external crates (dependencies) and stdlib. |
 | `--filter`   | `FastISelFailure,NeverInline,SpillReloadCopies` | Comma separated list of remark passes that should be ignored.     |

+### Features
+There is currently a single feature `mimalloc`, which is enabled by default, and which enables the use of the [mimalloc](https://docs.rs/mimalloc/latest/mimalloc/) allocator.
+To disable the feature, compile (or install) the crate with `--no-default-features`.

 ## Rendering remarks from a directory
 If you have a directory with YAML remarks on disk, and you just want to visualize them without invoking Cargo, you can use the `analyze-remarks` binary, which comes with this crate.